spaceleap254/k2_backoffice_notifications/README.md

 k2_backoffice_notifications_sandbox
 ===================================

 Sinatra app that acts as a sandbox for K2 Back Office notifications.
-For now receives HTTP POST notifications and responds with valid JSON.
+For now receives HTTP POST and XML over HTTP notifications and responds with valid JSON.

 Currently only supports Kopo Kopo's version 2 API.
 The sandbox is hosted on Heroku at http://k2-backoffice-api-sandbox.herokuapp.com/httppost_v2.json